Marlene Kratz: Development

+Ross noted that Cheryl appeared to be the only person in Erinsborough who had not been charmed by her mother.
+She hoped that Cheryl would come to her senses before Marlene decided to leave, which would devastate her grandchildren Brett Stark (Brett Blewitt) and Danni Stark (Eliza Szonert).
+O'Sullivan commented that Marlene's departure would be a "big blow" for fans of the character on and off-screen, adding "She's a good grandmother and I do love the way kids respond to her.
+I wouldn't say I've become the nation's granny but I do get great feedback from lots of youngsters."
+As she gets to know Marlene a little better, Cheryl admits she quite likes her, although she struggles to bring herself to call her "mum".
+Marlene sells cosmetics, before opening a bric-a-brac store.
+She likes to invent a background story for all the items that pass through the "wacky" shop.
+Monroe described Marlene as a bit scatty and always on for a scam or a bet.

-In 1996, Marlene embarked on a whirlwind romance with Colin Taylor (Frank Bren).
+In 1996, writers had Marlene embark on a whirlwind romance with Colin Taylor (Frank Bren).
 Shortly after Colin returns to Erinsborough, he sets out to win Marlene's heart.
-When asked what "lively" Marlene could possibly have in common with Colin, O'Sullivan told Inside Soap "They just hit it off in a big way.
+When asked what "lively" Marlene could possibly have in common with Colin, O'Sullivan told a writer for Inside Soap: "They just hit it off in a big way.
 There's no big passion but they do have similar interests.
 Although she's surrounded by a loving family, it's nice for her to have someone of her own vintage around to care for her."
 The pair grow closer and O'Sullivan said they have a happy bond and it is definitely love between them.
-Dave Lanning of The People commented on the storyline, saying the Neighbours plotliners must have been on magic mushrooms when they decided to pair Marlene with the "terminally boring" Colin.
+Dave Lanning of The People was critical of the storyline, saying the Neighbours plotliners must have been on magic mushrooms when they decided to pair Marlene with the "terminally boring" Colin.